-5-Hydroxytryptophan (5-HTP) is an amino acid precursor of serotonin with anti-depressant, anti-anxiety, sleep, and weight loss benefits, but with some caveats.
-Read this post to learn more about the proven health benefits and risks of supplementing with 5-HTP.
+5-Hydroxytryptophan (5-HTP) is an amino acid precursor of serotonin with potential antidepressant, anti-anxiety, sleep, and weight management benefits, though it’s not without dangers.
+Read this post to learn more about the health benefits and downsides of supplementing with 5-HTP.

 5-HTP in supplement form is extracted from the plant Griffonia simplicifolia, an African shrub.

 It is not possible to measure serotonin levels in a human brain without a brain biopsy.
 Indirect markers that are good indicators of serotonin levels in the brain are cortisol levels and blood or urinary HIAA levels [3, 4].

 The people who most commonly use 5-HTP are those who struggle with depression.

 Note that 5-HTP supplements have not been approved by the FDA for medical use and generally lack solid clinical research.
 Regulations set manufacturing standards for them but don’t guarantee that they’re safe or effective.
 Speak with your doctor before supplementing.